 This document aims to provide guidance for land managers in managing recreational use of water bodies to minimise negative impacts and maximising positive benefits for visitors.
-It sets out the visitor management tools that could be used, the respective roles of those engaged in tackling any issues and the monitoring and evidence required by the Park Authority to justify any management interventions.
+It sets out the visitor management tools that could be used, the respective roles of those engaged in tackling any issues and the monitoring and evidence required by the Park Authority to justify any management interventions that restrict public access rights.
+This document is based on guidance from the National Access Forum (link in annex 1) which provides more detail on the principles and visitor management tools.